All Episodes

 Fine, sir.

-And the fact of the matter is there's this perverse relationship that the higher the price of a barrel of oil is on the market, the more money these companies are gonna make.
+And the fact of the matter is, there's this perverse relationship that the higher the price of a barrel of oil is out on the market, the more money these companies are going to make.

 Really?

-Well, you uh I I know you've probably heard the formula on TV, the economists always talk about that if oil's at $75 a barrel, then a reasonable price for a gallon of gasoline is about three twenty.
+Well, I know you've probably heard the formula on TV, the economists always talk about that if oil is at $75 a barrel, then a reasonable price for a gallon of gasoline is about $320.

 Yeah.

-And it is it's an accurate form uh formula, but the assumption is that ExxonMobil's buying all their oil out on the market at $75 a barrel, and they're not.
+And it's an accurate formula, but the assumption is that ExxonMobil is buying all their oil out on the market at $75 a barrel, and they're not.

-And any given year, 30 to 40 percent of the oil they refine in the gasoline comes from their own reserves, and they're not paying themselves $75, and it's not costing them $75 to produce it.
+And any given year, 30 to 40% of the oil they refine into gasoline comes from their own reserves, and they're not paying themselves $75, and it's not costing them $75 to produce it.

 Well, I know.

-Of course, when prices go when the price of oil goes up, everything else up is gonna go up along with it that's refined from oil.
+Of course, when prices go, when the price of oil goes up, everything else is going to go up along with it that's refined from oil.

-Well, you got you know, Rush, when you look at forty percent of the refined oil comes from their own site, their own production well.
+Well, Rush, when you look at 40% of the refined oil comes from their own sites, their own production well.

-So you know, really if you wanted to look at, and I don't advocate this, I just use it to make an example.
+So, you know, really, if you want to look at, and I don't advocate this, I just use it to make an example.

 ExxonMobil could have two sets of pumps at their filling stations.

-One would be for all the gasoline refined from their own oil that they produce themselves, which they could probably sell for a buck sixty and make a profit.
+One would be for all the gasoline refined from their own oil that they produce themselves, which they could probably sell for $1.60 and make a profit.

 No, they couldn't.

-No, you're I know you're you're constructing a mathematical formula here, but that that that that's that's why all these these examples don't ultimately have relevance because they wouldn't work in the market.
+No, I know you're constructing a mathematical formula here, but that's why all these examples don't ultimately have relevance because they wouldn't work in the market.

 Look at what you've just described is why the windfall profits tax doesn't work.

-All it does is reduce supply and raise prices, and uh it accomplishes the exact opposite.
+All it does is reduce supply and raise prices and accomplishes the exact opposite.

-But my point earlier here in in going through this survey, I mean you can cite little examples of this, and all the oil companies have reserves, and not all of the oil they refined to gasoline's coming.
+But my point earlier here in going through this survey, I mean, you can cite little examples of this.

-You're right from the uh the the $75, now $69 a barrel price being purchased today.
+You're right, from the $75, now $69 a barrel price being purchased today.

 That's not my point.

-My point is you have these people go out at USA Today Gallop and they did this survey, April 28th through 30th, about a thousand adults.
+My point is, you have these people that go out at USA Today Gallup, and they did this survey April 28th through 30th, about 1,000 adults.

 50%.